-- the house must be occupied by you or your immediate family as an only or principal home.
-If you stop occupying the house, it must be occupied by another crofter, owner-occupier crofter or cottar or their immediate family and this must be approved by the Scottish Ministers before any change in occupancy takes place - the building must be maintained in a good state of repair - the building must be insured against destruction or damage - any proposed sale or lease of the house or croft, or any renunciation, assignation or sub-lease of the tenancy of the house or croft, must be notified to us in writing with the name and address of any proposed new tenant or owner.
+- the house must be occupied by you or a member of your family as an only or principal home.
+If you stop occupying the house, it must be occupied by another crofter, owner-occupier crofter or cottar or a member of their family and this must be approved by the Scottish Ministers before any change in occupancy takes place - the building must be maintained in a good state of repair - the building must be insured against destruction or damage - any proposed sale or lease of the house or croft, or any renunciation, assignation or sub-lease of the tenancy of the house or croft, must be notified to us in writing with the name and address of any proposed new tenant or owner.
 Our consent to this proposed transfer must be obtained before it takes place